shah-zeb-naveed/data-science-notes/README.md

      - Reservoir sampling (good for streaming data, leetcode question also.
      - Important samploing (when main distribution not accessible/exensive. use proposal distribution. e.g. using old policy to calcualte rewards in reinforcemnet learning)
      - for balancing, keep test/val set intact
+        - balancing can result in uncalibrating probabilities so use with caution
+        -
 5. Training data:
    - drop useless data (e.g. bot impressions)
    - remove bias (e.g. popularity) bu exploration/exploitation strategy, choosing the right metrics, etc.
 5. Features:
    - onehot encoder: high compute/dims for high cardinality
+   - time decay and multiple windows to capture short term, long term, recency patterns
 5. Labels: label multiplicity when diff labels by annotaters. natural labels from data. natural label based on user behavior aka behavioral labels. can start with hand labels, natural labels or and explicit feedback.
   - programmaetic labels (weak supervision, labelling  functions based on heuristics). could be keyword, regular exp, database lookups etc. can use multiple LFs. small hand labels used for guidance/evaluation. can be used in different projects. why ml? because LFs might not cover all samples so can use ML for such samples.
 Can also use this as a starting point for producitonizing ML while ground truth labels are collected.
   - semi-supervision: various methods. can use ml to predict on unlabelled and then retraining on confident samples. repeat the process.
 OR, use KNN/clustering approach.
 OR purturb samples to create artificial samples. leave signifcant eval set and and then continue training the champion on all data.